-Now, if you projected an image on the cloud and looked at the cloud itself… well, visualize pointing a red laser at the cloud, you’ll expect to see a dot there.
+Now, if you projected a very bright light source on the cloud and looked at the cloud itself… well, visualize pointing a red laser at the cloud, you’ll expect to see a dot there.
 A diffuse dot, but a dot nonetheless.
 In other words, it’s feasible that a simple, but bright, image projected on cloud or mist could be visible, though without much detail.
 But in no way would the cloud be effective at “back projecting” even the image of the laser dot.

 The Mathis site delves into a complex explanation with a novel theory about “charge fields” rising up from the ground, which isn’t elaborated on enough to bother with here.
 But the idea does give rise to some ideas about the type of physics we have to investigate to progress in this study.
 Current mainstream thought about rain, hurricanes and particularly tornadoes is the most lame and wretched heap imaginable.
 There must be an electrical effect causing or influencing all these phenomena, yet not a peep about it from the “meterologists.”
 In fact, we can often see an electrical effect in weather, directly, as lightning.
 And of course there is an electrical gradient between sky and ground.